Martin Edwards

 Charles Martin Edwards (born 24 July 1945) is the former chairman of Manchester United, a position he held from 1980 until 2002.
-He now holds the position of honorary life president at the club and Director of Inview Technology Ltd.
+He now holds the position of honorary life president at the club and director of Inview Technology.

 Biography

 Education

 Edwards was born at St Mary's Services Hospital in Adlington, Cheshire, England.
 At 13, he failed the entrance exam for Stowe School, his parents' first choice, and went to Cokethorpe instead.
-He left in 1963 with six O levels. and started work in the family meat business, initially working as an assistant in shops and on meat counters.
+He left in 1963 with six O levels and started work in the family meat business, initially working as an assistant in shops and on meat counters.
 He later moved to head office in Miles Platting to work for quality control and sales departments of the manufacturing division, then in the sales office of the catering division.
 In September 1972, he joined the board, becoming retail/wholesale controller.
 Edwards was a director of Argyll Foods until November 1983.